rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 The advice to young investigator is this: spend 80% of the time doing 1).
 Spend 20% of the time poking the giant.
 DONT make the mistake of thinking that you are a `genius' and only do 2).
 The reason is simple.
 To survive, you need food on the table.
 You need stability that a constant salary provides to do the 2) kind of work.
 If you keep doing 2), and 'frequently' stir up the hornet's nest, the hornet shall grow deeply uncomfortable.
 The giant machinery moves slow, and it tends to kick out people who are 'too much driven by passion' and 'don't respect the system'.
 Don't make those kind of mistakes.

 Be patient.
 Keep an eye on the broader goal which spans decades.
 Make a small step at a time.
+Yoshua Bengio is a prime example: every decade or so he writes a survey summarizing everything and what we as a community are striving towards.
 Respect your collaborators.
 Plant questions in minds of people instead of making wild sweeping gestures.
 For eg, `never say transformer will be phased out'.
 Rather you may say: 'transformer does not do xx.
 Here is how you may do it.
 Look!! it is computationally cheaper.
 And it adds this curious new property to the system that simple transformer does not possess'.
+You can measure the depth of a person with this test: if he says 'so what, it does not get sota, you will know he belongs to 1)', and if he says 'oh wow, did you try xx, how does it work in that case', he somewhat rests in 2).
+You can judge silently, and don't have to say it to offend others.

 If you make the mistake of questioning people's belief system, they will get defensive.
 If you merely 'suggest', they might open up their ears and  listen to what you are saying.
 Some of them might embrace your theory, and help 'convert' others who are still on the defensive.
 A single man on his own is useless.
 The investigator shall do well to remember this.